CS-AI-LA/Multiclass-Imbalabced/README.md

 # Multiclass-Imbalabced

 This repository provides the Matlab code implementation of MDO.
-MDO or Mahalanobis Distance Over-sampling is presented in the following paper.
+MDO or Mahalanobis Distance Over-sampling technique is presented in the following paper.

 @article{abdi2015combat,
   title={To combat multi-class imbalanced problems by means of over-sampling techniques},